burndown chart

 How to create a Scrum burndown chart

-According to the 14th Annual State of Agile Report, Scrum methodology remains the most popular Agile methodology, currently being used in 58% of companies that work in an Agile environment.
+Scrum methodology remains the most popular Agile methodology, currently being used in 87% of companies that work in an Agile environment.

 Scrum is popular because it is iterative, flexible, incremental, and adaptive.
 This framework lets the team manage itself, while still ensuring transparency and accountability with lots of communication, feedback, and continuous improvement.
-Each iteration is focused on delivering small, but valuable, product increments that will meet customer needs in the overall project.
+Each focuses on delivering small, valuable product increments that will meet customer needs in the overall project.

-Let’s discuss what a Scrum burndown chart is, how to set up and use one, and what benefits and disadvantages may occur when you use a burndown chart.
+Let’s discuss what a Scrum burndown chart is, how to set up and use one, and what benefits and disadvantages you may have when you use a burndown chart.

 What is a burndown chart in Scrum?

-A burndown chart is a graphical “information radiator” that shows the work that is planned to be completed in a sprint.
+A burndown chart is a graphical “information radiator” that shows the work that a team plans to complete in a sprint.
 In Agile, an information radiator is described as any handwritten, drawn, printed, or digital display that allows you to track progress on any project.
 It’s placed in a highly visible location so that people can get information at a glance.

 Burndown charts let teams see how much work has been done, how much work is left to do, and how much time remains to complete the work.
 As tasks are completed, the graph “burns down” to zero on or before the last day of the time period.